phune-gaming/pg-sdk-js/README.md

 ### Handle messages from the server

-Responses to messages sent to the server will be processed in the onServerMatch callback function.
+Responses to messages sent to the server will be processed by the `onServerMatch` callback function.

 ```js
 onServerMessage: function(playerIdWhoSentTheMessage, messageDetails, messageResults) {